 - Regardless of the group you join, help others.
 Be generous and make free introductions.

 - When you become a generous leader, yours will be the first name on their mind if someone needs help.

 Tip 7: Sell by Value Creation

 Although we buy products/services every day, people don’t prefer to be “sold.”
 So, your focus should be on serving others.
-The more you help, the more money will go in your pocket.
+The more you serve, the more money will go down your pocket.
 When considering your target audience, ask yourself:

 - What I’ve to offer them?

 - How can I help them succeed in their pursuits?

 This way, you can learn new ways to master your product/service and add more value.
 Your customers will surely appreciate this.

 Don’t hesitate to say who you’re and what’s your product/service.
 Say it with conviction and with no apology.
 Learn and use the most efficient online tools like Facebook, LinkedIn, YouTube, etc. to spread your news.
 Use these social platforms as “pointer” sites.
 This means pointing toward anything you feel may interest your followers.